 Professional Logging Equipment

 Thousands of professionals in arboriculture use logging equipment to carry out day to day logging tasks.
-Forestry workers and arborists can benefit from logging wood in many ways, including profiting from plywood, lumber, pulp, and firewood.
+Forestry workers and arborist benefit from logging wood in many ways, including profiting from plywood, lumber, pulp, and firewood.
 Each wood use has its own value and requires cutting specifications such as length, diameter, and defect, meaning skill and precision are vital with each cut.

 The process of logging involves cutting, skidding, and processing logs or trees.
 Professionals start by felling and delimbing trees before topping them at the stump.
 The delimbed tree is then ‘bucked’ – cut into logs, before being loaded onto the back of the truck.
 These logs are then transported to a sawmill or lumber yard for debarking, sorting, trimming and drying, prior to finally being placed on the market and sold.

-Range Of Logging Equipment
+Range of Logging Equipment

 Logging Chain For Cutting Stumps

 A chainsaw is essential throughout the log cutting procedure.
 It is used at the beginning of the operation to cut the tree.
 When the felling is complete, the saw is then re-used to buck the log into smaller parts for wood processing.

 It is imperative to use a high-quality chainsaw with sharp, tough chainsaw chains that are guaranteed to keep you cutting.
 Rotatech is a trusted brand in the arb industry and supplied over 100,000 chains to professionals in 2017.